fmalmeida/bacannot/README.md

 This pipeline also accepts that users track its execution of processes via [nextflow tower](https://tower.nf/).
 For that users will have to use the parameters `--use_tower` and `--tower_token`.

+## Known issues

+### Mixed input formats

+Various issues can arise when user mixes different samples and different input format types.
+We tried to summarise all of them here.
+The majority of them are caused by the simple fact that nextflow channels are created and used randomly and we can't ensure the order of inputs used. **All of these issues have a simple solution: to use the pipeline with only one sample at a time**, and if desired creating an "outside" loop for executing it to various samples.

+* Mixed samples and fast5 for methylation calling.
+    + Nanopolish methylation calling must be used with only one sample as input (**either** from assembled genome **or** raw reads) since we cannot ensure the order that nextflow will grab the inputs.
+    + Otherwise, the inputs could be used in a mixed wrong manner, such as sample 1 genome with the fast5 from sample 2.
+* Mixed NGS read types
+    + When combining different NGS reads (shortreads paired, shortreads unpaired and/or longreads) the pipeline must be used with inputs of only one sample since we cannot ensure the order that nextflow will grab the inputs.
+    + Otherwise, the inputs could be used in a mixed wrong manner, such as shortreads paired from sample 1 with longreads from sample 2.

+> For these cases, users are advised to **not** use global patterns that would make nextflow grab files from different samples.
+Users are advised to explicitly set path to the exact inputs of the same sample.

 # Citation

 Please cite this pipeline using our Zenodo tag or directly via the github url.
 Also, whenever used/helpful, remember to cite the following software: